-- Learners must not access PHI on public access electronic devices or services. - Using one's institutional login to access one's own personal health information or that of family and friends held within that institution, or networked data, is not typically permitted.
+- Using one's institutional login to access one's own personal health information or that of family and friends held within that institution, or networked data, is not typically permitted.
 Learners wishing to access information in their own personal patient record, must follow the same processes for acquiring access as any other patient would within the relevant institution. - Access to network data should only be done by those within the direct circle of care.